kevintpeng/Learn-Something-Every-Day/UWaterloo/CS240: Data Structures and Data Management.md

 - Worst-case linear time partitioning called "medians-of-five" for pivot select.
 Partition into groups of five, find each median and take the median of medians, then we can say in &Theta;(n) run time the number that is highly probable to be close to the actual median
   - mutually recursive, and can be shown to be &theta;(n) notice they call each other recursively

+### Sorting
+Comparison sorts are lower bounded at &Omega;(n log n)
+- decision trees
+- HeapSort is the only fast algorithm with O(1) space
+- QuickSort is often the fastest
+- CountSort and RadixSort can achieve o(n log n)

+Radix Sort
+- R is the base, m is the number of digits, then we can represent x = x0 R^0 + ... + x<sub>m-1</sub>R<sup>n-1</sup>
+- MSD (most significat digit), bucket based on digit and apply a sorting algorithm to sort each bucket
+- LSD (least), bucket again based on the least significant digit, and use a *stable sort*, otherwise lose previous work done on lesser digits
+  - can be written iteratively,
+  - runningtime of LSD: &Theta;(m(n+R))
+  - space used &Theta;(n+R): array B for n and array I and C for indicies and counts

 *Quick Sort vs Merge Sort, quick sort has a slower worst-case, but under expected case, they are comparable.
 But quick sort retains order and is an in place sorting algorithm*

 Tail call elimination can be done using loops to reduce the number of stack frames, and optimized further by only recurising on the smaller partition